TCFD

 Transition Risks

 Mazda has identified major risks and opportunities based on scenarios from the IPCC and the IEA, government policies, regulatory and industry trends.
-A specialist team is implementing a biweekly risk identification and assessment process while sharing the progress of initiatives and information on identified issues in relation to the identified major opportunities and risks.
-Strategies discussed during the meeting are deliberated over at the Executive Committee Meetings and the board of Directors attended by the Representative Director and President.
-Mazda also shares climate-related information with its suppliers periodically through a shared platform.
+Based on this identification, Mazda is promoting initiatives to avoid risks and seize opportunities.
+Strategies derived from these progresses are deliberated over at the Executive Committee Meetings and the board of Directors attended by the Representative Director and President.

 Physical Risks